 - a detailed cover letter describing your interest in the fellowship,

 - a law school transcript,

-- two or three letters of recommendation, and
+- two letters of recommendation (must be

-- at least two writing samples.
+- two writing samples.

 Please submit only what is required above.
 Only complete applications will be considered.

 DEADLINE to submit your application is NO LATER than Monday, February 28, 2022.
 Letters of recommendation MUST ALSO BE RECEIVED by this date.